-A step-by-step guide for how to make Chocolate Covered Strawberries.
-An easy chocolate covered strawberries recipe you can make at home!
+A step-by-step guide for how to make delicious Chocolate Covered Strawberries with ease with just three ingredients in about 20 minutes!
+The best chocolate covered strawberries recipe you can make at home!

 Why I Love This Recipe